 Sweet but saintly caramel slice

 Who doesn’t love a good caramel slice?
 Trouble is, the mass-produced slices you can buy in stores could contain unethical ingredients such as palm oil, or high levels of unhealthy trans fats and sugars.
 But you don’t need to go without!
-Instead, try this recipe.
-It’s not just a healthier option for you – it’s also kinder to the planet, using ethical ingredients that are environmentally and socially responsible.
+Instead, try this recipe from health and wellness coach Kirsten Scott.
+It’s not just a healthier option for you.
+It’s also kinder to the planet, using ethical ingredients that are environmentally and socially responsible.

 1 cup cashews soaked